julianshapiro/velocity/packages/velocity/README.md

 - **Famo.us** is a full-fledged *mobile app framework* built around a physics engine.
 - **CSS transitions** are meant for simple interface flourishes triggered by hover states.
-- **Velocity** is a lightweight tool for injecting rich motion design into your UI.
+- **Velocity** is a tool for injecting rich motion design into your UI.

 ###**New Features**